Angela Merkel to focus on migration, trade on trip to South Africa, Angola | DW | 05.02.2020

 Chancellor Angela Merkel's three-day trip to South Africa and Angola will address migration.
 But expect economic talks to get plenty of attention as well.

-Germany and South Africa's relationship nearly resembles that of a movie couple rekindling their feelings for each other.
-The initial overwhelming love has passed, they have gone their separate ways and only to later rediscover what brought them together in the first place.
+Germany and South Africa's relationship almost resembles that of a movie couple rekindling their feelings.
+The initial passion having passed, they went their separate ways only to later rediscover what brought them together in the first place.

 President Cyril Ramaphosa made the first step by flying to Germany in October 2018.
 This was followed by a return visit by German President Frank-Walter Steinmeier a month later.